GeneriCon 2023Join us in Denver from June 7 – 9 to see what’s coming next.

 Atul Lal

-Designing a scalable notification system is crucial for applications that serve a large number of users.
-Microservices architecture has gained popularity for its ability to break down complex applications into smaller, more manageable components.
-In this article, we'll explore a scalable notification system microservice built using NestJS, Redis pub/sub model, and authenticated websockets.
-We'll discuss how this solution provides horizontal scalability and dive into key components such as the RedisPropagator, Socket states, and gateways.
+Microservices architecture has gained massive popularity for its ability to break down complex applications into smaller, more manageable, independently scalable components.
+In this article, we'll explore a highly scalable notification system microservice built using NestJSA progressive Node.js framework for building efficient, reliable and scalable server-side applications.
+Uses TypeScript heavily!, a Redis pub/sub model, and authenticated WebSockets.

 Redis Pub/Sub Model

-Authenticated Websockets
+Authenticated WebSockets

-To ensure secure communication between the server and clients, the NestJS notification system employs authenticated websockets.
-By implementing authentication, the system can verify the identity of connected clients and control access to notifications.
-In this implementation, the websocket authentication process is built on top of the WebSocket Gateway and involves exchanging JSON Web Tokens (JWTs) to establish a secure connection.
+To ensure secure communication between the server and clients, the system employs authenticated WebSockets.
+By implementing strict authentication at the socket connection phase, the system can verify the identity of connected clients and prevent unauthorized sniffing of notification streams.

 Horizontal Scalability

-The RedisPropagator is a crucial component in this implementation, responsible for managing the communication between the websocket instances and the Redis pub/sub system.
-It handles the distribution of messages across the various instances and ensures that all connected clients receive their notifications in a timely manner.
+The RedisPropagator is a crucial custom component in this implementation.
+It acts as the orchestrator responsible for managing the bidirectional communication between the websocket clients and the Redis pub/sub system.

 Socket States and Gateways

 Socket states are essential for managing the lifecycle of websocket connections in the system.
-The NestJS implementation employs socket states to track the connection status of clients and determine when they are online or offline.
-By monitoring socket states, the system can effectively route notifications to connected clients.
+The NestJS implementation employs an in-memory SocketStateService (often backed by a Redis Hash map for global state) to track the connection status of clients and determine when they are online or offline.
+By monitoring socket states globally, the system can effectively decide whether to route a live notification or defer it to a database for an offline push notification (APNs/FCM).

 Conclusion

-The NestJS-based scalable notification system microservice described in this article leverages the Redis pub/sub model, authenticated websockets, and various key components such as RedisPropagator, Socket states, and gateways to create a robust and horizontally scalable solution.
-By utilizing these technologies and patterns, the system can efficiently manage a large number of concurrent connections and deliver real-time notifications to users securely.
+The NestJS-based scalable notification system microservice described in this article leverages the Redis pub/sub model, authenticated websockets, and key abstract components such as the RedisPropagator and SocketStateService to create a robust and horizontally scalable solution.

 Image of Atul Lal